InnerSourceCommons/InnerSourcePatterns/meta/technical-git-howto.md

 # Command-line git steps for creating a new Pattern

-If you want to contribute a new pattern, the workflow is done through Branches and Pull Requests (PR's).
-You can see the available branches on [the branches URL](https://github.com/InnerSourceCommons/InnerSourcePatterns/branches/all) and existing PR's on the [Pull Request page](https://github.com/InnerSourceCommons/InnerSourcePatterns/pulls).
-Branches are meant to separate content, so that multiple people can work all at once.
-Pull Requests (PR's) are used to bring discussion/review about a specific InnerSource pattern.
+If you want to contribute a new pattern, the workflow is support by these important concepts:

+* [Branches](https://github.com/InnerSourceCommons/InnerSourcePatterns/branches/all) are meant to separate content, so that multiple people can work all at once.
+* [Pull Requests](https://github.com/InnerSourceCommons/InnerSourcePatterns/pulls) (PR's) are used for discussion/review of a specific InnerSource pattern.

 There are multiple ways to start a discussion: